rkemendi/victron-grafana/influx-loader/README.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Victron Energy Influx loader

 _Example add-on to use as a blueprint for new add-ons._